 If you're planning to travel, first check the CDC and WHO websites for updates and advice.
-Also look for any health advisories that may be in place where you plan to travel.
-You may also want to talk with your doctor if you have health conditions that make you more susceptible to respiratory infections and complications.
+The CDC recommends that you wear a mask on planes, buses, trains and other indoor public transportation traveling to, within or out of the U.S., as well as in places such as airports and train stations.
+Use appropriate hand hygiene when in public.
+You may also want to talk with your health care provider if you have health conditions that make you more susceptible to respiratory infections and complications.

-If you develop symptoms of coronavirus disease 2019 (COVID-19) and you've been exposed to the virus, contact your doctor.
-Tell him or her if you've traveled to any areas with ongoing community spread of COVID-19 according to CDC and WHO.
-Also let your doctor know if you've had close contact with anyone who has been diagnosed with COVID-19.
+If you develop symptoms of coronavirus disease 2019 (COVID-19) or you've been exposed to the COVID-19 virus, contact your health care provider.
+Also let your health care provider know if you've had close contact with anyone who has been diagnosed with COVID-19.

-Factors used to decide whether to test you for COVID-19 may differ depending on where you live.
+Factors used to decide whether to test you for the virus that causes COVID-19 may differ depending on where you live.
 Depending on your location, you may need to be screened by your clinic to determine if testing is appropriate and available.

 If you're very ill, you may need to be treated in the hospital.